AndresRodriguez01/rock_paper_scissors_game/CONTRIBUTING.md

 ## License

-By contributing to the Rock-Paper-Scissors Game project, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to the Rock Paper Scissors Game project, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for contributing to the Rock-Paper-Scissors Game project!
+Thank you for contributing to the Rock Paper Scissors Game project!
 Your efforts are valuable and help improve the game for everyone.
 If you have any questions or need assistance, feel free to reach out to the project maintainers.